The GOEASY consortium featured highly skilled partners, bringing along diverse fields of expertise.

 greenApes has been featured in dozens of online articles and blog reviews in Italy and Germany, as well as in some of the largest Italian and French newspapers (i.e. Lastampa.it, Republica.it, Wired.it, Ouest France), while being hosted in radios and tv channels.
 ARTE, the most important European cultural channel featured a 20-minute report on the greenApes concept in their program dedicated to sustainability.

 greenApes is now the digital platform rewarding sustainable actions and ideas: a jungle populated with inspiring stories, a great community that can access real life rewards for their positive impact.
 The platform can be easily customised for smart cities, as well as for employee and customer engagement projects.

 greenApes certifies real actions also integrating with third party apps and services related to sustainable living.
-During the GOEASY project greenApes will develop brand new functionalities to detect green mobility choices of citizens in a privacy and friendly way, while rewarding them by leveraging on its existing engagement platform.
+During the GOEASY project greenApes developed brand new functionalities to detect green mobility choices of citizens in a privacy and friendly way, while rewarding them by leveraging on its existing engagement platform.

 Turin is the capital city of the region of Piedmont, northern Italy.